 where there is doubt, faith;

 When I was a child my parents woke us kids each morning with the words, “Rise and shine.”
 I guess I took that to heart since I almost always wake up every morning with a happy, expectant outlook for the day.
-(Though now I am slower at getting started and the smile doesn’t come until a little later.)
+(Though now I am slower at getting started and the smile doesn’t come quite as freely.)

 I try to put the negative events of the previous day into the past and proceed with a fresh slate for the new day.
 This attitude can be taken too far, I realize, and become an habitual denial of the negative events of the past day, thereby often not allowing resolution of pain.

 In my case for many years, trying to maintain a positive attitude helped me get through some rough times.
 You can read about these experiences in a couple of my blogs.
 But even those painful experiences made me the me I am today!
 I like the me I am now.